 Technical characteristics of BFWA systems

 For BFWA, the system parameters as provided in ECC Report 68 and in ETSI TR 102 079 (System Reference Document for BFWA (HIPERMAN) in the 5.8 GHz band) have been used.
 The following Table 7-2 contains the technical parameters of a BFWA P-MP system.
-Annex D of ETSI TR 102 079 provides various radio parameters, especially table D.7 shows the parameters for different modulation schemes In this analysis the 16-QAM system was used as a reference.
-A protection criterion (C/I) of 20 dB was assumed in the calculations.
-It should be noted that systems operating with high data rates may need a C/I of up 30 dB for their operation.
-For both station types (CS and TS) a maximum power spectral density of 23 dBm/MHz was considered in this study.
+Annex D of ETSI TR 102 079 provides various radio parameters, especially table D.7 shows the parameters for different modulation schemes.
+Figure 28 shows a typical deployment scenario for a BFWA P-MP network.